inveniosoftware/invenio/docs/developers/git-workflow.rst

 W8.b Reviewing and committing patches
 +++++++++++++++++++++++++++++++++++++

-For patches received by email, similar review procedure takes place.
+For patches received by email, a similar review procedure takes place.
 To integrate such a patch.

 .. code-block:: console